Dyvinia/BFPlusDocs/docs/details/reinforcements.md

     </a><a class="ability-item" data-text="Modifies the primary fire mode and supercools the barrel to prevent heat buildup.">
       <img class="ability" class="no-lb" src="../../assets/abilities/reinfocements/wookieewarrior/WookieeWarrior_Overload.svg">
       <span class="ability-name">Overload</span>
-    </a><a class="ability-item" data-text="The Wookiee Warrior smals his fists into the ground, dealing damage and knocking enemies off their feet.
-When successfully hitting an enemy, the warrior replenishes a portion of his base health.
-Sustaining damage will build the Wookiee's rage, increasing the radius of the ability.">
+    </a><a class="ability-item" data-text="Ground pound attack which deals heavy damage and knocks enemies off their feet, restoring health for each successful hit.
+Sustaining damage will increase the radius of the ability.">
       <img class="ability" class="no-lb" src="../../assets/abilities/reinfocements/wookieewarrior/WookieeWarrior_Slam.svg">
       <span class="ability-name">Slam</span>
     </a>